Mission & Philosophy

 2. CORE VAULES:

-Excellence - We are committed to provide an academic program that is academically rigorous and based on God’s Word.
+Excellence - We are committed to provide a curriculum that is academically rigorous and based on God’s Word.

 Critical Thinking – We desire to teach and lead our students into a lifetime of truth seeking.
 They will use their God- given skills to examine, research, and communicate truth.